 'One cannot conceive a thought without language.'
 Being inarticulate (especially when one does not even know the word 'inarticulate') can cause a great deal of suffering.
 Teaching English in foreign countries, I have seen children tear up with frustration over my not understanding their native language, especially when it is spoken quickly and emotionally.
 Trying to convey philosophical problems for one's parents to resolve before even knowing that philosophy exists also causes a great deal inner tribulation.

-It was at the age of nineteen, when my famished mind was devouring St. Augustine's
+It was at the age of nineteen, when my famished mind was devouring St. Augustine's Confessions, that I found I had not been alone in my fears.

 'Thank God!
 Someone else has been frightened of infinity,' I said after a seminar on the work.